Delving deep: a population of extremely dusty dwarfs observed by JWST: Data and sample selection

 \subsection{CEERS survey and catalogues}

 CEERS is a JWST early release science (ERS) program (Proposal ID $\#$1345, Finkelstein et al. \textit{in prep.}).
 CEERS covers approximately 100 arcmin$^{2}$ in the Extended Groth Strip field (EGS) with both imaging and spectroscopic observations.
 In particular, it consists of 10 pointings with the Near Infrared Camera (NIRCam) combined with 6 pointings with the Near InfraRed Spectrograph instrument (NIRSpec) and 8 pointings with the Mid InfraRed Instrument (MIRI).
-In the same field there are also archival \textit{HST} observations from the All-wavelength Extended Groth Strip International Survey \citep{Davis2007}, the Cosmic Assembly Deep Extragalactic Legacy Survey \citep[CANDELS;][]{Grogin2011,Koekemoer2011} and 3D-HST \citep{Momcheva2016}.
+In the same field there are also archival \textit{HST} observations from the All-wavelength Extended Groth Strip International Survey \citep{Davis2007}, the Cosmic Assembly Deep Extragalactic Legacy Survey \citep[CANDELS;][]{Grogin2011,Koekemoer2011} and 3D-\textit{HST} \citep{Momcheva2016}.
 These catalogues have been updated (v1.9\footnote{\href{https://ceers.github.io/releases.html}{https://ceers.github.io/releases.html}}) aligning their astrometry with that of Gaia DR3.
-For this work we consider the CEERS NIRCam catalogue presented in \citet{Finkelstein2022}.
+For this work we consider the CEERS NIRCam catalogue presented in \citet{Finkelstein2023}.
 In particular, the catalogue is based on the NIRCam images of the first CEERS public data release \citep[Data Release 0.5;][]{Bagley2022}, taken as part of CEERS on the 21 June 2022.
 These images, for which no complete overlapping MIRI observations are available, consists of four pointings (1, 2, 3 and 6) in three short wavelength filters (i.e. F115W, F150W, and F200W) and four long-wavelength bands (i.e. F277W, F356W, F410M, and F444W).
-Source detections are based on the inverse-variance-weighted sum of the F277W and F356W images, after matching them by their point-spread-function and removing the background.
-More details on the catalogue creation and image reductions are presented in \citet{Finkelstein2022} and \citet{Bagley2022}, respectively, while we list in Table \ref{tab:depths} the filters included in the catalogue and the respective observational depths.
+Source detections were based on the inverse-variance-weighted sum of the F277W and F356W images, after matching them by their point-spread-function (PSF) and removing the background.
+PSFs were derived stacking observed stars present in the field.
+Photometric measurements were performed after matching all images to the F444W PSF, which has the largest full-width at half-maximum (FWHM) among the considered JWST filters.
+In particular, we made use of the PyPHER routine \citep{Boucaud2016} to derive the kernel necessary to match each PSFs to the F444W one and then we convolved each image with its respective kernel.
+This process was applied also to \textit{HST}/ACS F606W and F814W imaging, as their PSF FWHMs are smaller than the F444W one.
+We instead did not convolve the \textit{HST}/WFC3 band as their PSF FWHMs are larger than F444W one, but we applied an additional aperture correction to take this into account.
+More details on the catalogue creation and image reductions are presented in \citet{Finkelstein2023} and \citet{Bagley2022}, respectively, while we list in Table \ref{tab:depths} the filters included in the catalogue and the respective observational depths.
+The latter were derived, as explained in details in \citet{Finkelstein2022aa,Finkelstein2023}, by extracting from each image the fluxes inside non-overlapping circular apertures of different radius, from 0.1" to 3", all placed avoiding real sources.
+These fluxes were then used to derived how the noise varies as a function of the number of pixels in each aperture.
+The final 5$\sigma$ depths were estimated using the mentioned noise function in an aperture of diameter 0.2", then corrected to total flux using the PSF.